rubyforgood/human-essentials/README.md

 Please feel free to contribute!
 While we welcome all contributions to this app, pull-requests that address outstanding Issues *and* have appropriate test coverage for them will be strongly prioritized.
 In particular, addressing issues that are tagged with the next milestone should be prioritized higher.

 Standard Github community processes apply -- fork the repo, make your changes, submit a pull-request with your change.
 Please indicate which issue it addresses in your pull-request title.
+Try to keep your PRs limited to one particular issue and don't make changes that are out of scope for that issue.
+If you notice something that needs attention but is out-of-scope, put a TODO, FIXME, or NOTE comment above it.

+## Testing

+This app uses RSpec, Capybara, Poltergeist, and FactoryGirl for testing.
+Make sure `rake spec` runs clean & green before submitting a Pull Request.

+## TODOs

+Before committing, please run `rake notes > TODO` in the root of the app.

+Feel free to peruse the TODO file and tackle any issues found in there.
+These may or may not have actual issues associated with them.

 # Acknowledgements